adolenc/cl-neovim/README.md

 In case you would like to install the host manually, you need to copy `autoload/` and `plugin/` folders into your `.config/nvim/` folder.

 Sbcl is used as the default Lisp implementation and plugin writers should try and make sure their plugins work with it.
-While this is probably not a good idea for many reasons, you can make host (and subsequently all the lisp plugins you have installed) use your favourite implementation by setting `g:lisp_host_prog` variable in your `.nvimrc` to a list of `[{cmd}[, {args}...]]`.
+While this is probably not a good idea for many reasons, you can make host (and subsequently all the lisp plugins you have installed) use your favourite implementation by setting `g:lisp_host_prog` variable in your init.vim to a list of `[{cmd}[, {args}...]]`.
 For it to work properly, command should start the implementation, load `"$LISP_HOST"` file ([autoload/host.lisp](autoload/host.lisp)), and not write anything to standard input/output by itself (e.g. for sbcl this would look like `let g:lisp_host_prog = ["sbcl", "--script", "$LISP_HOST"]`).

 ## Using the package
 To use the package from the REPL, first run Neovim and make it listen to some address like so: